Medical Care and Your 1- to 2-Year-Old

 - Some immunizations.

-Address any questions or concerns you have, and write down any specific instructions the doctor gives you regarding special care.
-Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.
+Bring up any questions or concerns you have, and write down any instructions the doctor gives you about special care.
+Keep updating your child's medical record, listing information on growth and any problems or illnesses.

 Immunizations Your Child Will Receive